-Missour i Options Program Credit Recovery High Sc hool Discipline 1) 2) 3) 4) 5th Year senior 2nd Semester senior 4 or more credits behind Must take the TABE D test to be accepted into Options Program Students admitted on a probationary period 2) Must be behind 3.5 to 7 credits One semester in duration 1) 2) 3) 4) 1-10 Days of OSS Work provided by EHS instructors 100% attendance required Students will read articles based on discipline issues and respond.
-Looks Lil xe Looks Lil ke Looks Lik te e 1) 30 hours per week 1) Full time attendance 1) Mandatory full time 2) 15 in school 15 ĺ (8:00 to 2:00) attendance no absences , volunteer/work/community service 2) Required attendance for entire semester 2) Work must be complete in order to return to 3) Students will be dropped by quarter for attendance less than 100% 3) Upon completion of coursework assigned - volunteer/community EHS.
-4) ECC classes service 5) Flexible schedule 6) Must have vocational aspirations within four weeks of attendance 7) Issues of non-compliance will result in a drop 8) No excused absences
+Missouri Options Program Credit Recovery High School Discipline

+1) 5 th Year senior 1) Must be behind 3.5 to 7 1) 1-10 Days of OSS

+2) 2 nd Semester senior 4 or credits 2) Work provided by EHS

+more credits behind 2) One semester in duration instructors

+3) Must take the TABE D test to be accepted into Options 3) 100% attendance required

+Program 4) Students will read

+4) Students admitted on a articles based on

+probationary period discipline issues and

+respond.

+Looks Lik e Looks Lil ke Looks Lik te

+1) 30 hours per week 1) Full time attendance 1) Mandatory full time

+2) 15 in school 15 (8:00 to 2:00) attendance no absences

+volunteer/work/community 2) Required attendance for 2) Work must be complete

+service entire semester in order to return to

+3) Students will be dropped by 3) Upon completion of EHS.

+quarter for attendance less coursework assigned -

+40 than 100% volunteer/community

+4) ECC classes service

+5) Flexible schedule

+6) Must have vocational

+aspirations within four

+7) weeks of attendance

+7) Issues of non-compliance

+0) will result in a drop

+8) No excused absences